siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

 The AiiDA-siesta package offers three workchains to help users in selecting the optimal basis set for a given system:

-1) The **SimplexBasisOptimization** that finds the minimum basis enthalpy varying a set of input variables (typically cutoff radii of orbitals) using the Nelder–Mead (simplex / amoeba) method.
+1) The **SimplexBasisOptimization** that finds the minimum of a quantity (typically the basis enthalpy)  varying a set of input variables (typically cutoff radii of orbitals) using the Nelder–Mead (simplex / amoeba) method.
 2) The **TwoStepsBasisOpt** that performs a two level optimization, running simplex iterations followed by periodic restarts with new simplex hyper-tetrahedra of progressively smaller sizes.
 This replicates more closely the